Skip to main content

 2. Tap Network & internet.

-If your Khumo/Khumo Print still isn’t working, please contact our Support Team via the Yoco App (mobile or web) in-app chat for further assistance.
+If your Khumo/Khumo Print or Khumo 2/Khumo Print 2 still isn’t working, please contact Yoco Support via our in-app chat for further assistance.

-‘Failed to allocate card machine’ error
+‘Failed to allocate card machine’

-Please contact our Support Team via the Yoco App (mobile or web) in-app chat and they will help you resolve the problem.
+Please contact Yoco Support via our in-app chat and a consultant will help you resolve the problem.

-When it comes to support, more is more!
-Please give our Support Team as much information as you can when reporting a card machine issue, including the serial number for your device and details of any error messages you receive.
+✨ Important: Please give our Support Team as much information as you can when reporting a card machine issue, including the serial number for your device and details of any error messages you receive.
 The more they know, the sooner they can get you back to business.

 Did this answer your question?